What is the Employee Experience?

 Creating Employee Experience Through Core Values

-Following successful recruitment, the first 30 days of onboarding are critical to you and your employees.
-You must train your new employees on what your core values mean to you.
+Following successful recruitment, the first 30 days of onboarding are critical to you and your new employees.
+You must train them on what your core values mean to you.

 Now that you’ve recruited people who have bought into your culture, it’s time to train them on the basics.
-Training your new and current employees on your company’s culture gives them the freedom to make decisions the way the leadership team would want them to.
+Training your new and current employees on your company’s culture gives them the freedom to make decisions the way the leadership team wants them to.

-When training is complete, your new team members should know how to be a productive, contributing member of the team.
-Your onboarding training should include the following:
+When training is complete, your new team members need to know how to be a productive, contributing member of the team.
+Your onboarding training must include the following:

-• Expectations Reasonable and fair expectations should be part of the job definition.
+• Expectations: Reasonable and fair expectations must be part of the job definition.
 Ask new and current employees what they want and expect from you.
 It’s crucial for you to be completely clear about what you expect from them.

-• Fulfillment Broken promises are one of the main reasons employees leave.
-You should keep your commitments to your team.
+• Fulfillment: Broken promises are one of the main reasons employees leave.
+You must keep your commitments to your team.

 The Rules Are Being Rewritten